 property does not actually end up

-the size of the background image with the background-size
+set the size of the background image with the background-size

 CSS property.

-Object-fit: implement the object-fit
+.
+Implement the object-fit

 CSS property.
 It determines how the image within an